More About Bentley

 Bentley was acquired by Rolls-Royce in 1931 and remained a part of their company until Volkswagen AG beat out BMW with a bid of around $450 million in 1997.
 The winged logo changes depending on the car.
 The winged “B” ornament was originally designed to represent speed and power.
 The initial designer also wanted to prevent forgery, so he added a different number of feathers on each side hoping that forgers wouldn’t notice.
 Bentley also tends to change the number of feathers based on what type of car. vintage cars typically have 13 feathers on the left and 14 on the right.
 Derby cars have 10 and 11. and crew cars have 10 on both sides.

 The Bentley Bentayga is a Mid-size, 5-door crossover SUV unveiled in 2015.
-It was offered initially in 1 engine options a 6.0 Liter twin-turbo W12 petrol putting out 600 hp @6,000 rpm with 664 lb-ft of torque.
-This was this first Bentley to receive the new W12 engine and was capable of bypassing 6 cylinders if needed.
+It was offered initially in one engine option, a 6.0 Liter twin-turbo W12 petrol putting out 600 hp @6,000 rpm with 664 lb-ft of torque.
+This was the first Bentley to receive the new W12 engine and was capable of bypassing 6 cylinders if needed.
 Later 3 other engine options were added for efficiency and personal requirements of buyers.
-A 4.0 Liter twin-turbo V8 diesel engine putting out 429 hp @5,000 rpm with 664 lb-ft of torque.
-A 4.0 Liter twin-turbo V8 petrol engine putting out 542 hp @6,000 rpm with 568 lb-ft of torque.
-And a 3.0 Liter turbo V6 petrol PHEV Hybrid engine putting out 456 hp @6,000 rpm with 516 lb-ft of torque.
+A 4.0 Liter twin-turbo V8 diesel engine putting out 429 hp @5,000 rpm with 664 lb-ft of torque, a 4.0 Liter twin-turbo V8 petrol engine putting out 542 hp @6,000 rpm with 568 lb-ft of torque, and a 3.0 Liter turbo V6 petrol PHEV Hybrid engine putting out 456 hp @6,000 rpm with 516 lb-ft of torque.
 The car offers a front-engine placement with a four-wheel-drive layout across all engine variants.
 Providing the power to the wheels is an 8-speed ZF 8HP automatic transmission.

 The Bentley Flying Spur is a Full-size, 4-door luxury saloon car.
 First-generation was launched in 2005 and after that two other generations came in 2013 and 2019.
 It is powered by the new Bentley’s 6.0 Liter W12 twin-turbo engine putting out 626 hp @6,000rpm with 605 lb-ft of torque.
 It is based on the new modular design construction platform which offers longitudinal front-engine placement and rear-wheel-drive layout.
 Providing the power to the wheels is 8-speed automatic transmission.